 The water at Tarawa Terrace water treatment plant was initially contaminated by an off-base dry cleaner called ABC One-Hour Cleaners.
-The cleaner improperly disposed of perchloroethylene (PCE).
-The PCE made it into the soil and groundwater, directly affecting Camp Lejeune.
+The cleaner improperly disposed of PCE, which made it into the soil and groundwater, directly affecting Camp Lejeune.

 ATSDR officials measured PCE levels in water from the Tarawa Terrace treatment plant.
 They found that for 346 months, PCE concentrations exceeded the current EPA’s maximum contaminant level.